A RELAXING WEEKEND IN THE LAND OF ENCHANTMENT - NEW MEXICO

 The name “Ten Thousand Waves” comes from a Japanese phrase referring to countless ripples of water in a hot spring.

-The property sits at about 7,000 feet in elevation, giving it cooler mountain weather and fresh air.
+The property sits at an elevation of about 7,000 feet, giving it cooler mountain weather and fresh air.

 Many of the soaking tubs are outdoor baths surrounded by trees, making it feel very secluded.